Tyriq Withers

 Tyriq Leshon Withers (born July 15, 1998) is an American actor.
-Withers began acting in 2019, appearing in short films and episodic television series such as The CW's Legacies, Tell Me Lies, and The Game.
+Withers began acting in 2021, appearing in short films and episodic television series such as The CW's Legacies, Tell Me Lies, and The Game.
 In 2022, Withers had his breakout role as "Aaron" in an episode of Donald Glover's FX comedic-drama Atlanta titled "Rich Wigga, Poor Wigga".
-He played Teddy Spencer in the slasher film I Know What You Did Last Summer (2025).
+He played Teddy Spencer in the slasher film I Know What You Did Last Summer (2025) and had leading roles in the films Him (2025) and Reminders of Him (2026).